microsoft/genaiscript/packages/vscode/README.md

 -   `env.children` (body of direct children of the current fragment)
 -   `env.subtree` (the current fragment and all its recursive children).
 -   `env.fence` set to a suitable fencing delimiter that will not interfere with the user content delimiters.
+-   `env.links` set of linked files and content

 > For a full list with values, run any prompt, click on the "CoArch" in the status bar and look at prompt expansion trace.